 From a design standpoint, one of the easiest ways to capture a reader's attention is through high-quality, relevant, impactful imagery.
 With that being said - it's very easy to go overboard with images.

-Don't forget that most people will be reading your email on their mobile device.
-And it's just not cool to require them to download 2mb of data just to view your email.
-Additionally, if you go too heavy with images, your email may get flagged as SPAM, and not even make it to peoples inboxes.
+Don't forget that most people will be reading your email on their mobile device limiting the number of images they can see at one time.
+Additionally, if you go too heavy with images, your email may get flagged as SPAM, and not even make it to peoples' inboxes.

 So - proceed with caution.
 Try your best to keep images to a minimum.
 Always optimize your images with a tool like tinypng (tinypng.com), and make sure any image you use contains appropriate alt tags.